 Benimar

-Benimar is a renowned mobile home manufacturer that has existed since 1974.
-Its name consists of Beni – the first letters of Benicarló (the coastal town where the company was founded) and Mar – Spanish for the sea.
-In 1978, the brand’s debut motorhome appeared on the market – the selected segment’s undisputed leader.
-From 1984 to 2002, the company operated under the name Ocarsa until the Trigano Group bought it.
+Benimar is a well-known mobile home manufacturer founded in 1974.
+Its name consists of the letters Beni, the first letters of the name of the coastal city of Benicarló (Benicarló), where the company was founded, and Mar, Spanish for “sea.”
+In 1978, the debut motorhome hit the market as the undisputed leader in its segment.
+From 1984 to 2002, the company operated under the name Ocarsa until the Trigano Group acquired it.

 Hurtan

-Juan Hurtado González wanted to create his dream car: a retro sports car.
-He realized this idea in the 1980s and then opened his car production inspired by the success.
-This is how Hurtan Desarrollos SL was born, which in 1992 presented the first model, the Albaycín T2.
+Juan Hurtado Gonzalez wanted to create the car of his dreams, a retro sports car.
+He realized this idea in the 1980s and, inspired by its success, opened his automobile production facility.
+Thus was born the company Hurtan Desarrollos SL, which introduced its first model, the Albaycín T2, in 1992.
 The family business is now based in Granada.
-It produces sports cars and electric cars with a classic body.
-The son of the founder does not change tradition and continues to develop ultra-modern cars in the style of the 1950s.
+It produces sports and electric cars with classic bodies.
+The founder’s son does not change tradition and continues to develop ultra-modern cars in the style of the 1950s.

 Cupra

 The original name of this brand is SEAT Sport.
-It appeared in Abrera (Catalonia) in 1985 as the sports arm of the Spanish car manufacturer SEAT, which is part of the Volkswagen Group.
-The basic specialization of the company consisted in the production of competitive models for rallies and other types of races.
-She has won several FIA awards: three victories with the SEAT Ibiza Kit-Car in the World Rally Championship (three years in a row – from 1996 to 1998 inclusive), two awards from SEAT León in the FIA World Touring Car Championship ( in 2008 and 2009).
-In 2018, the parent company renamed the brand to Cupra and made it independent.
+It was founded in Abrera (Catalonia) in 1985 as a sports division of the Spanish automaker SEAT, part of the Volkswagen Group.
+The company’s main specialization was producing competitive models for rally and other forms of racing.
+It won several FIA awards: three wins with the SEAT Ibiza Kit-Car in the World Rally Championship (three consecutive years from 1996 to 1998 inclusive), two awards with the SEAT León in the FIA World Touring Car Championship (in 2008 and 2009).
+In 2018, the parent company renamed the brand Cupra and made it independent.

 Hispano-Suiza

-The automobile company Hispano-Suiza was founded by two Spanish entrepreneurs and one Swiss engineer, which is the reason for the name’s choice (Hispano-Suiza means “Spanish-Swiss”).
-The company was founded in 1904 and, before the war, was engaged in the manufacture of luxury cars.
-It switched to the production of aircraft engines, and in 1919 it returned to the originally chosen course.
+The Hispano-Suiza car company was founded in 1904 by two Spanish entrepreneurs and one Swiss engineer, hence the choice of name (Hispano-Suiza means “Spanish-Swiss”).
+The company produced luxury cars until the war.
+Then it switched to producing aircraft engines, and in 1919 it returned to its original course.

-In 1944 Hispano-Suiza became part of the ENASA group and focused on the aerospace industry.
-She tried twice to return to cars: in 2010 and 2019.
-Both times new models were presented, but production only started on the second try.
-So the company can be considered revived in 2019.
+In 1944, Hispano-Suiza became part of the ENASA group and focused on the aerospace industry.
+It has twice tried to return to the automobile market: in 2010 and 2019.
+New models were introduced both times, but production only started on the second attempt.
+So the company can be considered to have been revived in 2019.

 Pegaso